⬅ Home

 ii) Blood relations at any time

-However, please check the latest General Rules on this subject which is available on the Web Site.
+Please check the latest General Rules available on the IRWO website.

-What are the formalities to be followed for the sale or purchase of an IRWO house?
+What are the formalities for sale or purchase of an IRWO house?

 Please consult IRWO General Rules, 2013, as amended from time to time.